 The Whitby Regatta is a boat lover's dream as people gather for a three-day festival featuring rowing team competitions, yacht races, and rafters competing against each other along the North Yorkshire county coast.
 There is fun for all at the annual Whitby Regatta!

 The Regatta became switched to rowing races in about 1872.
 Rowing continued to grow, with several regattas taking place along the English coast.
 Many of the rowing clubs in the original competitions are still around today competing in the modern Whitby Regatta, including Whitby's Fisherman's Amateur Rowing Club.

 The Wilson Cup, which is awarded to the winner of the rowing competitions, was first presented in 1901, along with a prize of 25 pounds.
 The cup is one of the most coveted rowing trophies presented today.
 Along with the rowing competitions, raft races are conducted with competitors trying to win at all costs.
 Competitors are allowed to add missiles to their raft's construction as long as they are harmless flour or soot bags used to shoot at their competitors.

 In 1900, 11,000 people attended the Regatta, and today it draws crowds of 20,000 for the three-day festival.
-No longer just a rowing competition, the Whitby Regatta also features a beach soccer festival for children under 11 years of age, along with other activities geared toward kids take place on all three days.
+No longer just a rowing competition, the Whitby Regatta also features a beach soccer festival for children under 11 years of age, along with other activities geared toward kids that take place on all three days.
 A 4k fun run, which takes place along the sea wall comes on the second day of the gathering, and displays from the Army, Navy, and RAF make up other events at the modern-day Regatta.

 While the boat races are still some of the main events, vehicles of other types are featured as well.
 There are vintage, classic and sports car rallies that take place at the Regatta, along with motorcycle displays, showing off riders' skills on Whitby's beach.
 The event is capped off with a fireworks display.
-The three-day event is scheduled in August of each year.
+The three-day event is scheduled for August of each year.